How to Gamify an App: A Step-by-Step Guide to Development

 STEP 9: Integrate visual design elements

-In tandem with your playtesting, your design team will have been coming up with your app’s final look (and, if audio is important, sound).
+In tandem with your playtesting, your design team will have been developing your app’s final look (and, if audio is important, its sound).
 Once you’ve run all the iterations you can manage, it’s time to add those final design elements, so the app looks almost ready to launch.
+Incorporating mobile app gamification at this stage is crucial for engaging users, especially in productivity and health apps.
+Using progress bars, maps, or checklists provides users with a sense of accomplishment and visual motivation during app engagement.

 However, you’re not quite there.
 That’s right – another round of testing beckons!